|Course Length:||30 Weeks Part-Time then 6 Weeks Full-Time|

 What are my career prospects?

-This Fastrack: Access to Secondary Initial Teacher Training in Higher Education programme offers progression onto specific secondary education initial teacher training degrees at Edge Hill University.
+This Fastrack: Preparation for Secondary Initial Teacher Training in Higher Education programme is designed to equip you with the skills and knowledge required to study a specific Secondary Education initial teacher training degree at Edge Hill University.

 How to Apply